Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

    The fields below are ready for input.
      - Specify the maximum number of actions to be executed by this action in the *Throttle action limit* field.
      - Specify the period in minutes in which the maximum number of actions are to be executed in the *Throttle period (minutes)* field.
 For example: Maximum number of actions = 1000, Throttle period = 60.
-    Note that these numbers refer to a worker.
-If a worker is associated with multiple transitions, the number is divided among all the actions concerned.
+    Note that these numbers refer to a queue type.
+If a queue type is associated with multiple transitions, the number is divided among all the actions concerned.
 In addition, if more than one worker is configured for a queue type, there may be minimal deviations (one/two in a thousand) from the specified numbers due to parallel processing.

 6. Click the [SAVE] button in the upper right corner.
     The *Create queue type* view is closed.
 A confirmation message is displayed.
 The new queue type has been created and is displayed in the list of queue types.